thingsboard/thingsboard.github.io/_careers/middle-frontend-developer.md

 Review and acceptance of Pull Requests on GitHub from community members.

 ### We offer:
-Working on an open-source IoT platform that has thousands of installations all over the world and 7000+ stars on GitHub;
+Full-time office work with flexible work hours;

+Modern cutting-edge development stack;

-A high-professional team without bureaucracy and management overhead.
-Code review done by engineers with 13+ years of experience;
+A high-professional team without bureaucracy and management overhead with 13+ years of experience;

 Career growth opportunities and regular salary review;

-Flexible work hours;

 Free English classes;